cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 {% readmore "/docs/mathlive/#(%22mathfield-element%22%3Amodule)" %}
-See the <strong><kbd>MathfieldElement</kbd></strong> documentation for more details about the attributes, properties, methods and events supported.
+Learn more details about the attributes, properties, methods and events supported in the <strong><kbd>MathfieldElement</kbd></strong> documentation.
 {% endreadmore %}